pojntfx/adwaita-gtk-ubuntu-legacy/README.md

+# We are currently moving to [a new repository](https://github.com/pojntfx/adwaita-gtk-ubuntu)!

 # Ubuntu LTS 18.04 Unofficial Adwaita GTK Theme Evaluation

 > To test out whether it may be a better idea to use Adwaita instead of Ambiance in LTS if Communitheme won't be done in time.
 Adwaita has a more modern codebase and, in my experience, is prefered over the now 8-year-old Ambiance.
 See the Screenshots below for a comparison.
 This uses the build system of an early version of the [Ubuntu GTK Communitheme](https://github.com/Ubuntu/gtk-communitheme).